alibenpeng/WNKmaster/README.md

 ![signal-2025-01-03-214511_003](https://github.com/user-attachments/assets/70a2f9d5-fd78-48dd-a848-14c834e9cd68)

 ## CAD files
 The only file that's really necessary to build a functional prototype is `wx_socket-10pins_retention_features.step`.
-I had mine resin printed at JLCPCB, and they came out perfectly, even though the integrity check complained about wall thicknes.
-That socket will work nicely with Amphenol PN: VN0201500521 contacts.
+I had mine resin printed at JLCPCB, and they came out perfectly, even though the integrity check complained about wall thickness.
+That socket will work nicely with ***Amphenol PN: VN0201500521*** contacts.
 It fits the plug like a glove and doesn't even require any glue to hold the contacts in place, like my earlier prototypes did.
 Yay!

 The rest of the CAD repo contains various development stages of that plug, and lots of other junk.
-Mainly front and back panel designs for a TEKO KL22.9 enclosure and G-Code that probably won't work with your CNC machine.
+Mainly front and back panel designs for a ***TEKO KL22.9*** enclosure and G-Code that probably won't work with your CNC machine.

 ![signal-2025-01-03-214511](https://github.com/user-attachments/assets/b06c70e6-ad0e-40c9-b3bf-ef9ca5f48cf8)